Memories of Panjim

 When I think of Goan cuisine, my mind drifts back to Fontainhas, Panjim’s old Latin quarter.
 William Dalrymple, that prolific writer on Indian history, calls it a “small chunk of Portugal washed up on the shores of the Indian Ocean”.
 It’s not hard to see why.
 Fontainhas’ colonial houses are painted the colours of tangerine, guava and pomegranate.
 This sleepy neighbourhood is buffered from the commercial core of Panjim by a verdant hillock, and the 21st-century visitor will find it dotted with heritage guesthouses.

 The balconied Hospedaria Abrigo de Botelho commands one section of Rua de Natal, ‘Christmas Street’.
 More than 150 years old, the house has been lovingly restored, its multi-paned doors and windows framed by spotless white on a sky blue background.
-What was intended as a family home has been turned into an intimate B&B, and we meet the jovial Goan owner, Roy Botelho, soon after checking in.
+What was intended as a family home has been turned into an intimate B&B, and Bama and I meet the jovial Goan owner, Roy Botelho, soon after checking in.
 With a name like that, I’m curious to know if he speaks Portuguese.
 “It’s the language I use at home,” Roy tells us.
 “I speak it with my parents.”

 The Portuguese have been gone for more than half a century – expelled when India annexed the last of their South Asian territories – but a certain nostalgia for that era persists among older Goans.
 More broadly, the concerns of a modern-day Goan mirror those of my native Hong Kong.
 Wealthy outside investors have pushed housing prices beyond the reach of most residents, a slew of expensive shops cater to tourists instead of locals, and with the influx of arrivals from other Indian states, Goans fear an erosion of their hybrid, east-meets-west culture.
 Roy tells us the carnival celebrated in today’s Goa is incomparable to the unorchestrated madness he remembers from his youth.